seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo mnemonas-doctor
 ```

 Back up before large version jumps.
-Keep the extracted previous release directory as well, so an upgrade that fails to start, breaks a core workflow, or fails `mnemonas-doctor` can be rolled back to the previous version:
+Keep the extracted previous release directory as well.
+If an upgrade fails to start, breaks a core workflow, or fails `mnemonas-doctor`, roll back to the previous version:

 ```bash
 cd mnemonas-<previous-version>-linux-amd64